elcicd/el-CICD-docs/README.md

 ### Redeploy Release Candidate

-The Redeploy Release Candidate pipeline's purpose is redeploy the images in the Pre-prod image repository tagged as a particular release candidate back into the Pre-prod environment.
-User will want to do this for testing purposes, or to set the environment up quickly to create a hotfix.
+The Redeploy Release Candidate pipeline's purpose is to redeploy the images in the Pre-prod Image Repository tagged as a particular Release Candidate back into the Pre-prod environment.
+Users will want to do this for testing purposes, or to set the environment up quickly to create a hotfix.
 After entering the Project ID and the Release Candidate Tag the pipeline will:

 * Verify both images and a Git tag exist that match the Release Candidate Tag
 * Ask the user to confirm the deployment of the Release Candidate, and removal of all microservices not part of the Release Candidate